-Scammers set up fake profiles on online dating sites and apps.
-Some scammers also use social media like Facebook and Instagram to select their targets.
-The scammers begin to develop relationships with their targets, building trust and often chatting or talking several times a day through email, online chats, or via text.
-They will almost never allow you to see them in-person or on even video.
+Once someone has contacted a scammer or been matched with them, the scammer will begin to develop relationships with their targets, building trust and often chatting or talking several times a day through email, online chats, or text.
+Often romance scammers begin to profess their love in a very short period of time.
+However, they will almost never allow you to see them in person or on even video.

 Are you worried you're being scammed?
 Ask us!

 The Heart of the Romance Scam: "The Ask"

 After you've been talking with a romance scammer for a while and have built up a connection, they'll launch the second stage of their scam on you--the Ask.
 This is where the scammer asks their victim for money.
 They usually ask for money because they're having an emergency, like losing their passport in a foreign country, getting assistance with medical bills or they need help paying off a debt.
 They insist that they will eventually visit, just as soon as they've taken care of the emergency.